masbicudo/oqueeh/en-US/numpy/cdf-distribution-from-pdf.md

 ---
-title: Getting the CDF of a distribution given the PDF using Numpy
+title: Getting the CDF of a distribution given the PDF using NumPy
 generated: true
 ---